awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 Choose an option:
    + **All Clients**: CloudFront serves your HTTPS content using dedicated IP addresses\.
 If you select this option, you incur additional charges when you associate your SSL/TLS certificate with a distribution that is enabled\.
 For more information, see [Amazon CloudFront Pricing](http://aws.amazon.com/cloudfront/pricing/)\.
    + **Only Clients that Support Server Name Indication \(SNI\) \(Recommended\)**: Older browsers or other clients that don't support SNI must use another method to access your content\.
-For more information, see [Choosing How CloudFront Serves HTTPS Requests](cnames-https-dedicated-ip-or-sni.md)\.
+For more information, see [Choosing how CloudFront serves HTTPS requests](cnames-https-dedicated-ip-or-sni.md)\.

 1. Choose **Yes, Edit**\.